Skip to main content

 SSRF (Server-Side Request Forgery)

-The SSRF (Server-Side Request Forgery) vulnerability evaluates whether an AI agent can prevent unauthorized server-side requests and resist attempts to access internal services or cloud metadata.
-This vulnerability is critical for agents that can make HTTP requests or access external resources.
+The SSRF vulnerability evaluates whether the target AI agent can prevent unauthorized server-side requests and resist access to internal services or cloud metadata.
+More specifically, it focuses on testing whether the agent can be induced to make unsafe or unintended HTTP requests.

 Usage